sleepyfran/lastfm2spotify/README.md

 ```

 ## 3. Building
-These couple of variables are set in the Angular environment files with a script called `create-environment.js`, so you need to execute it before building or serving the app.
-There's already some npm commands to help you with that.
+This couple of variables are set in the Angular environment files with a script called `create-environment.js`, so you need to execute it before building or serving the app.
+There's already some nice npm commands to help you with that.

 ### 3.1.
 Local app serve
 ```SHELL